-I’m always looking for DIY or craft projects that pack a lot of bang for their buck.
+I’m always looking for DIY or craft projects that pack a lot of bang for their buck, like this Lacy Glitter Picture Frame.
 I do this for a few reasons.
 While I like pretty things and cute projects, if I’m going to put my time, money, and effort into a project, I want it to be useful and memorable.
 I want someone to say “you MADE that?!?!” rather than “oh, yeah, she made that. *rolls eyes*”

 I think that this lacy frame fits the bill.
 This is a great gift for the engaged couple, goes fabulously in a shabby chic environment, and, depending upon the colors and pattern you used, could really fit into any décor.

 Links may be commissioned.
 Thanks for supporting small business by shopping through them.

 Unfinished Wood Picture Frame

 Ultrafine Glitter – I used Azurite from Martha Stewart Crafts

 Lace fabric – I bought ¼ yard and used just a small piece of it.
 You can use the lace over and over again.

 Paint – I used spray paint.
 You can easily use acrylic paint.

 Take your frame and paint it any color you’d like.
 Remember that this color will show through, and be seen on your Lacy Glitter Picture Frame.
 I used an unfinished wood frame, and it was nice and smooth, so I didn’t have any prep work to do.
 If you’re using an old frame, you’ll want to clean and sand it to prepare it.